 In conclusion, while canned tuna can be a part of a healthy pregnancy diet, it is essential to choose low-mercury options and limit consumption to prevent any potential harm to you and your baby.

-See also How to cook pork chops on the blackstone
+See also How long to cook ground beef for spaghetti

 Understanding the Risks